Vikort/ostis-geography/tools/by.minsk.bsuir.translator/README.md

 ### How to run application

 Open translator as IntellijIDEA project and run.
+`target` is indexed by git so that there is no need to build the project.
 This application has 1 endpoint:

 `localhost:8080/` - get all companies and create scs file for each company.
 Files stores in `$THIS_PROJECT/files`.